-The LT8650S-1 allows the user to program its output voltage ramp rate with the SS pin.
-An internal 2μA current pulls up the SS pin to V{CC} .
-Putting an external capacitor on SS enables soft starting the output to prevent current surge on the input supply.
+The LT8653S allows the user to program its output voltage ramp rate with the SS pin.
+An internal 2μ A current pulls up the SS pin to V{CC}.
+Putting an external capacitor on SS enables soft-starting the output to prevent current surge on the input supply.
 During the soft-start ramp the output voltage will proportionally track the SS pin voltage.
 For output tracking applications, SS can be externally driven by another voltage source.
-From 0V to 0.04V, the SS pin will stop the corresponding channel from switching, thus allowing the SS pin to be used as a shutdown pin.
+From OV to 0.04V, the SS pin will stop the corresponding channel from switching, thus allowing the SS pin to be used as a shutdown pin.
 From 0.04V to 0.8V, the SS voltage will override the internal 0.8V reference input to the error amplifier, thus regulating the FB pin voltage to that of SS pin (Figure 5).
 When SS is above 0.8V, tracking is disabled and the feedback voltage will regulate to the internal reference voltage.
 The SS pin may be left floating if the function is not needed.
-Note that in both Burst Mode and forced continuous mode (FCM) the LT8650S-1 will not discharge the output to regulate to a lower SS voltage.
-This is achieved by disabling FCM when the SS voltage is below 2V.
+Note that in both Burst Mode operation and forced continuous mode (FCM) the LT8653S will not discharge the output to regulate to a lower SS voltage.
+This is achieved by disabling FCM when the SS voltage is below 1.8V.

-In Burst Mode operation (SYNC low), an active pull-down circuit is connected to the SS pin which will discharge the external soft-start capacitor in the case of fault conditions and restart the ramp when the faults are cleared.
-Fault conditions that clear the soft-start capacitor are the corresponding EN/UV pin below 0.74V, V{IN1} voltage falling too low, or thermal shutdown.
+An active pull-down circuit is connected to the SS pin which will discharge the external soft-start capacitor in the case of fault conditions and restart the ramp when the faults are cleared.
+Fault conditions that clear the soft-start capacitor are the EN/UV pin below 0.74V, $V{\rm IN}$ voltage falling too low or thermal shutdown.